franko/regress-pro/new-docs/intro.rst

 The "Result Stack" is a film stack where the results of the fit are stored.
 On the other side, the film stack shown in the main window *is not modified* when you run a fit.
-So, in general, if you want to inspect the results of the fit you can look to the "Result Stack".
+So, in general, if you want to inspect the results of the fit you should look to the "Result Stack".
 This latter is accessible using the menu function "Fitting -> Edit Result Stack".

 Interactive Fit Window